Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Mariners have a record of 4-2.

-- The Mariners and their opponents have combined to hit the over six times in their last 10 games with a total.
+- The Mariners have played as the favorite in six of their past 10 games and have won four of those contests.

-- In their last game with a spread, the Mariners covered the spread.
+- In their last 10 games with a total, the Mariners and their opponents are 5-5-0 when it comes to hitting the over.

 Mariners Betting Records & Stats

-- The Mariners have won 54.8% of the games this season when they were the moneyline favorite (17-14).
+- The Mariners have won 18 of the 32 games they were listed as the moneyline favorite this season (56.2%).

-- Seattle has played four times as moneyline favorites with odds of -225 or shorter, and won in each game.
+- Seattle has played as moneyline favorites of -275 or shorter in just two games this season, which it won both.

-- The implied moneyline probablility in this matchup gives the Mariners a 69.2% chance to win.
+- The Mariners have an implied moneyline win probability of 73.3% in this matchup.

-- Seattle has played in 47 games with set over/under, and have combined with opponents to go over the total 23 times (23-23-1).
+- Seattle has played in 48 games with a set over/under, and have combined with its opponents to go over the total 23 times (23-24-1).

-- The Mariners have collected a 2-2-0 record ATS this season (covering 50% of the time).
+- The Mariners have collected a 2-2-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.